Where can this degree take me?

 Intercultural Studies defined

-Intercultural studies represents a broad category of scholarly inquiries related to the differences and commonalities across cultures.
+Intercultural studies represents a broad category of scholarly inquiries related to the interface of human diversity and transformative gospel ministry.
 Human commonalities are understood to be based on the oneness of humankind, and differences are understood to be the outgrowth of historical, geographic, and sociopolitical variability.
-The scholarly task in this field of doctoral studies is to grasp with knowledge and wisdom those matters of diversity that impinge on human relationships and understandings of reality and to evaluate these in the light of biblical teaching.
+The scholarly task in this field of doctoral studies is to grasp with knowledge and wisdom those matters of diversity that impinge on human relationships and various understandings of reality and to evaluate these in the light of biblical teaching.
+Globalization, migration, religious pluralism and other features of contemporary societies add to the complexity of human experience and increase the challenges and opportunities of Christian ministry and gospel faithfulness.
+Intercultural studies is thus of critical importance not only in the context of historic cross-cultural mission work, but also in virtually every context including North America.

 What will I study?